Tarlac–Pangasinan–La Union Expressway: La Union extension

 As a part of the project of increasing the 200 km radius of High Standard Highways of the Japan International Cooperation Agency (JICA) into a 300 km radius from Metro Manila, the expressway will be extended to the city of San Fernando, La Union.
+There are five interchanges and the route is 59.4 km long.
 There are also plans to move the extension terminus to San Juan, La Union and will be divided into three segments, namely: